-We believe dairy can provide an inspiring profession with great career options, and we heard clearly from famers that they want support from the sector to encourage students and young people to consider a dairy career.
-We are going to be developing a range of new initiatives to be implemented by 2020 that will help to achieve this.
+We believe the dairy sector can provide an inspiring profession with great career options, and we heard clearly from farmers that they want support from the sector to encourage students and young people to consider a dairy career.
+We are also aware that the traditional driver for a dairy career – a pathway to farm ownership – is no longer valid for many, and we must have attractive alternatives.
+We are developing a range of new initiatives to be implemented by 2020 that will help to achieve this.

 What does this community goal mean?

-We have heard strongly we need to do more to engage with our communities, whether rural or urban.
-We believe we can play a role in building stronger communities around New Zealand, as well as being an advocate to help our rural areas to have the infrastructure and services they need to be vibrant and prosperous.
+We have heard strongly we must do more to engage with our communities, whether rural or urban.
+We believe the dairy sector already has an important role in New Zealand communities and can play a role in building stronger communities.
+This will involve a combination of the impacts of commitments one to five, and the contribution people involved in the dairy sector make to community life.
+We will continue to advocate to help our rural areas to have the infrastructure and services they need, to be vibrant and prosperous.

 We have also included an aspirational goal to be a highly trusted business sector in New Zealand by 2025.
-We need to find an appropriate metric, but this is a key way we’ll hold ourselves to account for our engagement with the communities and working to build trust.
+We must find an appropriate metric, but this is a key way we’ll hold ourselves to account for our engagement with the communities and working to build trust.

 There seem to be a lot of things being asked of farmers?
 Aren’t these just building more costs and telling farmers what to do.